jerlendds/isar/README.md

 ## License

-We use GNU GPLv3.
+GNU GPLv3 is used.
 Here's what [choosealicense.com](https://choosealicense.com/licenses/gpl-3.0/) says about this license.
  > Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
 Copyright and license notices must be preserved.
 Contributors provide an express grant of patent rights.